anirudhbs/reddit-to-twitter-bot/README.md

 ### Prerequisites

-The following npm packages are needed to run this.
+The following npm packages are needed to run this
+- twitter

+Install the dependencies using the command
 ```
-twitter
-node-schedule
+npm install
 ```

 ### Configuration